 Whale Sharks of Kauai & Niihau

-They are the true gentle giants of the sea.
+Whale sharks are truly the gentle giants of the sea.
 They’re curious and will approach boats, divers, and snorkelers!
-Although it’s not recommended to touch them (they have a protective membrane/slime that is believed to protect them from infections and parasites), they have been known to nudge snorkelers and divers as though they crave attention.
+Although it’s not recommended to touch them (they have a protective membrane/slime that protects them from infections and parasites), they have been known to nudge snorkelers and divers as though they crave attention.
+How sweet is that?

 Whale sharks are solitary creatures and are rarely seen in groups unless feeding at locations with an abundance of food.
 The species is believed to have originated about 60 million years ago and their lifespan ranges from 60 to 150 years.